 Hybrid applications are platform-independent using native web view to communicate with the devices.
 In simple terms, one app is created for different devices and operating systems, be it Blackberry, Android, iOS or Windows.
 It is the combination of native and web apps that serve all your purposes with single coding.
 Although it can look like a native, the app is run by a website that is put in the native app shell and blended with the device’s hardware.
 Each hybrid app uses exclusively designed APIs to get fundamental features and engage third-party resources.
 These applications use tools that communicate smoothly between the web and native platforms and are not from any specific OS.
-When you connect with any app development company, make sure that you learn about the development process and are familiar with all of its strengths and weaknesses.
+When you connect with any hybrid app development company, make sure that you learn about the development process and are familiar with all of its strengths and weaknesses.

 Differences Between Native and Hybrid Apps: Detailed Analysis

 Yes, we are discussing the differences between Hybrid and Native in this blog but the truth is that both are totally worth being used for app development.
 What you pick for your business depends on your final objective and target audience.
 They differ in various technical aspects, such as user interface, platforms, security and more.
 Talking about the user interface, native is more attractive with rich functionality while Hybrid doesn’t provide the users with a completely native experience.
 The former uses only native languages, unlike the latter that uses native, web or both.
 Moving on to updates, the former needs regular updates to evolve with new changes and codes are updated through the market.
 On the other hand, the latter gets regular updates from the store and codes can be upgraded without the market.